jaegertracing/jaeger/docs/deployment.md

 Many instances of **jaeger-collector** can be run in parallel.
-Collectors require almost no configuration, except for the location of Cassandra cluster, via `--cassandra.keyspace` and `--cassandra.servers` options, or the location of ElasticSearch cluster, via `--es.servers`, depending on which storage is specified.
+Collectors require almost no configuration, except for the location of Cassandra cluster, via `--cassandra.keyspace` and `--cassandra.servers` options, or the location of ElasticSearch cluster, via `--es.server-urls`, depending on which storage is specified.
 To see all command line options run

 ```
 go run ./cmd/collector/main.go -h